 Amazon is hiring 100,000 workers, mostly for fulfillment and delivery, and some UPS hubs are hiring as well, although—fair warning—both companies are facing criticism over employee safety.
 Some couriers are also hiring.

-*No delivery of hazardous or illegal materials are permitted.
+*No delivery of hazardous or illegal materials is permitted.
 If you are considering cannabis delivery in legal states, we do have coverage for that with multiple markets.
 Click HERE to request a quote.

 3. Grocery & medicine delivery